Why I switched from AZERTY

 The change

 At first, I used the QWERTY International layout.
-It was a good deal, I press the key that represents the upper part of the character and then, the actual character, for example '
+It was a good deal, I press the key that represents the upper part of the character and then, the actual character, for example ' and e will type é.

-But if I wanted to type the '
+But if I wanted to type the ' character, I needed to type ' then <space>.
+I was not fully satisfied.

 A few weeks later, I discovered the Compose key.

-character, I type Alt Right
+For the é character, I type Alt Right -> ' -> e.

 I can even type characters that I can’t type on French layout!

-, I type Alt Right
+For example É, I type Alt Right -> ' -> E.

 For my personal Windows usage, I installed WinCompose, and thats just work.
 It is hidden in the system tray and I have never looked at it since I installed it.